 As an open source project, Swift proposes additional advantages to its users and one of them is reducing name collisions that were common in Objective-C.

 Another winning point of Swift is huge development community, ready to enhance iOS development language.
 Apple managed to bring the best customer experience to developers, who use Swift as the main language for iOS development, by giving the possibility to influence its future.

 Objective-C was a widely-used programming language before 2014 when Swift was released.
 Sad, but true, now it is going nowhere, and specialists predict it would not receive any significant updates.
 The reason is simple: Swift language already includes all solutions that Objective-C has.
 Plus, numerous advancements that Objective-C lacks.
 Though Objective-C might borrow some of the Swifts’ new features, it would never be that edge cutting.

 Another weakness Objective-C has is the level of its security.
 As mentioned, Swift is considered much safer.
 And since data protection is a number one concern most users have, developers cannot ignore that too.

 On top of that, unlike with Swift, it’s impossible to develop an app interactively with Objective-C. This is a great disadvantage for every software engineer and it can influence the development process rather negatively.

 Since Apple released Xcode 6.3, fixing numerous irritating bugs from the Apple Bug Report utility, there are no chances that Objective-C can chase after Swift.

 While most of existing iOS apps are written in Objective-C, it’s time to think about moving them to Swift.
 When it comes to updates, Swift allows iOS developers to deal with any changes in a short period of time.
 All thanks to its more approachable and responsible nature.
-It’s not a surprise, that even Android programmers put an eye on Swift and already use it for Android development!

-Want to move your app to Swift?
+Want to move you app to Swift?